 It’s 11 at night, and a woman alone in her home has another severe anxiety attack.
 She phones the police, as she often does when she has these attacks.
 Usually, she would be given a ride to the hospital, where they’d treat her to make sure she is in good physical health.

 But with the rise of co-responder programs across the nation, a new pathway for her care emerges.
-Certain communities have begun to implement programs where paired teams of police officers and mental health professionals respond to calls together.
+Certain co-responder programs in the community have begun to be implemented where paired teams of police officers and mental health professionals respond to calls together.
 For this woman, a co-responder team can drive to her home without sirens or flashing lights to help minimize her anxiety.
 They could approach the woman and engage in simple activities or simply talk until she calms down.
 The woman might then be able to divulge her feelings to the responders, who can in turn share tips and resources for when anxiety overcomes her again.
 This teaches her how to be more self-sufficient and rely less on 9-1-1.

 This isn’t the only application of co-responder programs, though.
 A significant subset of people phone 9-1-1 for the same recurring problems that stem from mental health issues, and often because they haven’t received the help they need.
 Additionally, a new philosophy is changing our understanding of what many crime and police calls are: the result of mental health issues and a lack of support.

 This unique and exciting combination of resources and expertise is designed to target the recurring patterns we’ve seen over the years and change the status quo.
 Is this type of co-responder program right for your community?
 We’ve put together a list of factors to consider.

 - Do you believe mental health is a critical factor to address?